Structured Data Guide

 Frequently asked questions

 Yes.
 If your product comes in multiple colours, sizes, or materials, use ProductGroup schema with hasVariant.
 This groups all variants under a parent entity, enabling colour swatches and variant-specific pricing in Google Shopping.
+Both Product Snippet and Merchant Listing pages support product variants.

 Generate valid Product schema in seconds